-The PnPMPC toolbox is a GNU-licensed MatLab toolbox for the modeling of constrained Large Scale Systems (LSS) with linear time-invariant dynamics and for the implementation of the Plugand-Play (PnP) Decentralized (De) Model Predictive Control (MPC) schemes described in [1].
+The PnPMPC toolbox is a GNU-licensed MatLab toolbox for the modeling of constrained Large-Scale Systems (LSS) with linear time-invariant dynamics and for the implementation of the Plugand-Play (PnP) Decentralized (De) and Distributed (Di) Model Predictive Control (MPC) schemes described in [1], [2], [3] and [4], and for the implementation of large-scale estimators and PnP state estimators [5], [6] and [4].
 The PnPMPC toolbox offers also several functionalities for handling zonotopes set and for computing invariant sets.